- Discuss why and how economists measure inflation expectations

 In the Keynesian perspective, the primary focus is on getting the level of aggregate demand right in relationship to an upward-sloping aggregate supply curve.
-That is, AD should be adjusted so that the economy produces at its potential GDP, not so low that cyclical unemployment results and not so high that inflation results.
-In the neoclassical perspective, aggregate supply will determine output at potential GDP, unemployment is determined by the natural rate of unemployment churned out by the forces of supply and demand in the labor market, and shifts in aggregate demand are the primary determinant of changes in the price level.
+That is, the government should adjust AD so that the economy produces at its potential GDP, not so low that cyclical unemployment results and not so high that inflation results.
+In the neoclassical perspective, aggregate supply will determine output at potential GDP, the natural rate of unemployment determines unemployment, and shifts in aggregate demand are the primary determinant of changes in the price level.

 Fighting Unemployment or Inflation?

-As explained in Unemployment, unemployment can be divided into two categories: cyclical unemployment and the natural rate of unemployment, which is the sum of frictional and structural unemployment.
+As we explained in Unemployment, economists divide unemployment into two categories: cyclical unemployment and the natural rate of unemployment, which is the sum of frictional and structural unemployment.
 Cyclical unemployment results from fluctuations in the business cycle and is created when the economy is producing below potential GDP—giving potential employers less incentive to hire.
 When the economy is producing at potential GDP, cyclical unemployment will be zero.
-Because of the dynamics of the labor market, in which people are always entering or exiting the labor force, the unemployment rate never falls to 0%, not even when the economy is producing at or even slightly above potential GDP.
+Because of labor market dynamics, in which people are always entering or exiting the labor force, the unemployment rate never falls to 0%, not even when the economy is producing at or even slightly above potential GDP.
 Probably the best we can hope for is for the number of job vacancies to equal the number of job seekers.
 We know that it takes time for job seekers and employers to find each other, and this time is the cause of frictional unemployment.
 Most economists do not consider frictional unemployment to be a “bad” thing.
 After all, there will always be workers who are unemployed while looking for a job that is a better match for their skills.
 There will always be employers that have an open position, while looking for a worker that is a better match for the job.
-Ideally, these matches happen quickly, but even when the economy is very strong there will be some natural unemployment and this is what is measured by the natural rate of unemployment.
+Ideally, these matches happen quickly, but even when the economy is very strong there will be some natural unemployment and this is what the natural rate of unemployment measures.

-The neoclassical view of unemployment tends to focus attention away from the problem of cyclical unemployment—that is, unemployment caused by recession—while putting more attention on the issue of the rates of unemployment that prevail even when the economy is operating at potential GDP.
-To put it another way, the neoclassical view of unemployment tends to focus on how public policy can be adjusted to reduce the natural rate of unemployment.
+The neoclassical view of unemployment tends to focus attention away from the cyclical unemployment problem—that is, unemployment caused by recession—while putting more attention on the unemployment rate issue that prevails even when the economy is operating at potential GDP.
+To put it another way, the neoclassical view of unemployment tends to focus on how the government can adjust public policy to reduce the natural rate of unemployment.
 Such policy changes might involve redesigning unemployment and welfare programs so that they support those in need, but also offer greater encouragement for job-hunting.
 It might involve redesigning business rules with an eye to whether they are unintentionally discouraging businesses from taking on new employees.
 It might involve building institutions to improve the flow of information about jobs and the mobility of workers, to help bring workers and employers together more quickly.
-For those workers who find that their skills are permanently no longer in demand (for example, the structurally unemployed), policy can be designed to provide opportunities for retraining so that these workers can reenter the labor force and seek employment.
+For those workers who find that their skills are permanently no longer in demand (for example, the structurally unemployed), economists can design policy to provide opportunities for retraining so that these workers can reenter the labor force and seek employment.

-Neoclassical economists will not tend to see aggregate demand as a useful tool for reducing unemployment; after all, if economic output is determined by a vertical aggregate supply curve, then aggregate demand has no long-run effect on unemployment.
+Neoclassical economists will not tend to see aggregate demand as a useful tool for reducing unemployment; after all, with a vertical aggregate supply curve determining economic output, then aggregate demand has no long-run effect on unemployment.
 Instead, neoclassical economists believe that aggregate demand should be allowed to expand only to match the gradual shifts of aggregate supply to the right—keeping the price level much the same and inflationary pressures low.

 Fighting Recession or Encouraging Long-Term Growth?

 Neoclassical economists believe that the economy will rebound out of a recession or eventually contract during an expansion because prices and wage rates are flexible and will adjust either upward or downward to restore the economy to its potential GDP.
 Thus, the key policy question for neoclassicals is how to promote growth of potential GDP.
 We know that economic growth ultimately depends on the growth rate of long-term productivity.
 Productivity measures how effective inputs are at producing outputs.
 We know that U.S. productivity has grown on average about 2% per year.
 That means that the same amount of inputs produce 2% more output than the year before.
 We also know that productivity growth varies a great deal in the short term due to cyclical factors.
 It also varies somewhat in the long term.
 From 1953–1972, U.S. labor productivity (as measured by output per hour in the business sector) grew at 3.2% per year.
 From 1973–1992, productivity growth declined significantly to 1.8% per year.
-Then, from 1993–2014, productivity growth increased slightly to 2% per year.
+Then, from 1993–2010, productivity growth increased to around 2% per year.
+In recent years, it has grown less than 2% per year, although it did pick up in 2019 and 2020 to over 2% again.
 The neoclassical economists believe the underpinnings of long-run productivity growth to be an economy’s investments in human capital, physical capital, and technology, operating together in a market-oriented environment that rewards innovation.
-Promotion of these factors is what government policy should focus on.
+Government policy should focus on promoting these factors.

 Summary of Neoclassical Macroeconomic Policy Recommendations

 Let’s summarize what neoclassical economists recommend for macroeconomic policy.
 Neoclassical economists do not believe in “fine-tuning” the economy.
-They believe that economic growth is fostered by a stable economic environment with a low rate of inflation.
+They believe that a stable economic environment with a low rate of inflation fosters economic growth.
 Similarly, tax rates should be low and unchanging.
 In this environment, private economic agents can make the best possible investment decisions, which will lead to optimal investment in physical and human capital as well as research and development to promote improvements in technology.